 PHP implode() and explode() are the couple of popularly used string functions.
-Both are used to convert string or array data from one another and these are complement to each other.
+Both are used to convert a string or array data from one another and these are a complement to each other.

 implode() function accepts a separator and an array as its parameter.
-It combine each of the array elements whereas the combined elements are separated with the separator.
+It combines each of the array elements whereas the combined elements are separated with the separator.
 For example,

 $str_concat = "|"; $meaning_array = array("implode","join","concatenate"); $imploded_string = implode($str_concat,$meaning_array); echo $imploded_string; // implode|join|concatenate

 This program will return combined array elements separated by the (|) symbol.
 There are no strict rules for the arguments order of this function.
 For example, we can use implode as like as,

 On the other hand, explode() is to split the string into an array of elements with respect to the given separator. explode() accepts separator and a string as its argument.